Registered U of T Mississauga students are eligible to board the shuttle bus at no additional charge by way of their valid TCard.

 Students who are not affiliated/registered with the Mississauga campus, regardless if they are taking a course at UTM, must present a purchased bus ticket in order to board.

 Student TCards are required at all times when boarding the UTM shuttle bus.
+A photo of your TCard is not an acceptable substitute.

 If for any reason a TCard or bus pass is not presented to the driver for verification at time of boarding, a non-refundable ticket must be presented to the driver.